jbarwick/homeworks-service/README.md

 This application

 * polls the Homeworks system every 60 seconds for network status
-* uses an internal REDIS database for storage of dimmer values
+* uses an REDIS database for storage of dimmer values
-* uses a postgres database to store circuits, keypads, sort ranking for User Interfaces or web apps (in dev...there are no users yet), and
+* uses a PostgreSQL database to store circuits, keypads, sort ranking for User Interfaces or web apps (in dev...there are no users yet), and
 * calculates system total wattage and saves that information to PostgreSQL every 60 seconds (yes, your DB will grow...there is no 'purge' logic)
 * provides a json API for a Web App to consume
 * provides a /metrics endpoint for Prometheus.
 On Prometheous project, I said I'll put the metrics-exporter on 9992, but, I haven't created a listener here.
 Just use port 8080.. web port can't be changed at the moment.
 Or, this is just SpringBoot, you can modify application.properties.